Gone fishin': Wildlife Commission stocks Salisbury lakes with trout - Salisbury Post

 But trout made their appearance in Salisbury on Thursday afternoon when about 1,700 pounds of mountain-native trout were trucked from Brevard for the trip to Salisbury for local anglers to hook in two lakes.

 It was part of a project by the N.C.
 Wildlife Resources Commission, which stocks a number of area lakes each year.
 This year, the commission put 1,291 pounds into the lake at Salisbury Community Park.
-It also added City Park Lake to the stocking list, dropping off 439 pounds there.
+It also added City Park lake to the stocking list, dropping off 439 pounds there.

 Michael Hanna, administrative services manager for the city’s Public Works Department, pushed to get the city lake stocked.